K-PaaS/application-platform-guide-eng/install/portal/vm_type_ui.md

  2. Go to Catalog page.

     >![paas-ta-portal-17]
- 3. Go to the buildpack and servicepack detail page, enter the value in each 항목란, and click Save.
+ 3. Go to the buildpack and servicepack detail page, enter the value in each index, and click Save.

     >![paas-ta-portal-18]
  4. Check whether the changed value is applied in the user portal.